Aninoasa

 Aninoasa (Aninósza or Aninószabányatelep) is a town in Hunedoara County in the Transylvania region of Romania.
-The town is located in Jiu Valley, which is a coal basin, and many of the towns residents are coal miners.
-Most of the town was built along Aninoasa creek, and the town is actually separated into two areas by the West Jiu River.
-"Anin" means "alder tree" in Romanian.
+The town is located in the Jiu Valley, which is a coal basin, and many of the towns residents are coal miners.
+Aninoasa administers one village, Iscroni (Alsóbarbatyeniszkrony).
+It officially became a town in 1989, as a result of the Romanian rural systematization program.